-If you are a lawyer licensed to practice law in a jurisdiction other than a United States jurisdiction, you may receive a limited license to practice law in Washington as in-house counsel.
+If you are a lawyer licensed to practice law in a jurisdiction other than Washington, you may receive a limited license to practice law in Washington as in-house counsel.

 If you are licensed under this rule, you are only permitted to practice exclusively for your employer, including its subsidiaries and affiliates, and you cannot:

-Please read APR 8(f) for complete details regarding responsibilities and limitations.
+Please read the House Counsel page and APR 8(f) for complete details regarding responsibilities and limitations.

-Complete the Application for APR 8(f) and file it with the WSBA.
+Complete the House Counsel Application and file it with the WSBA.

 You must also submit an investigation fee directly to the National Conference of Bar Examiners, using the NCBE Payment Form.

-If you have questions about the Foreign House Counsel license, or if you prefer to have an application mailed to you, please contact the Admissions Department at firstname.lastname@example.org or 206-727-8209.
-The application packet lists the requirements to be filed with the application and includes a copy of the rule.
+If you have questions about the House Counsel license, please contact the Admissions Department at firstname.lastname@example.org or 206-727-8209.

 If you are a lawyer licensed to practice law in a foreign country, this license permits you to consult and advise about the law of that country while in Washington state.